 The logistics sector has also benefited from the growth of on-line retail.
 Doncaster’s excellent connectivity and out of town business parks provide ideal locations for warehouses and distribution hubs for business such as Amazon, Next and The Range as they respond to the increase in online consumer demand.
 This in turn is creating new opportunities for investors looking to develop the infrastructure required to support growth in on-line retail as well as our reimagined high streets and shopping centres.

 There are exciting developments underway in Doncaster to provide the all-important unique, modern experience for shoppers and visitors.
-The town centre is undergoing a radical transformation with an investment to the tune of £300 million.
-Shopping, cultural and leisure experiences are increasingly joining forces to create a compelling town centre offering that will increase shop occupancy, drive footfall and deliver retail sales growth.
+The city centre is undergoing a radical transformation with an investment to the tune of £300 million.
+Shopping, cultural and leisure experiences are increasingly joining forces to create a compelling city centre offering that will increase shop occupancy, drive footfall and deliver retail sales growth.

 Accessibility and the look and feel of the high street is being improved with an increase in pedestrian areas, more green space, improved directional signage and better car parking facilities.
-The Frenchgate indoor shopping centre is centrally located and has direct pedestrian access from the train and bus interchange, attracting over 17 million visitors per annum.
+The Frenchgate indoor shopping centre is centrally located and has direct pedestrian access from the train and bus interchange.
 Plans are afoot to redevelop some of the existing, less frequented shopping areas, to create a rejuvenated Innovation Quarter.
 There is also a real whirr of activity around the market square with its award-winning outdoor market and the indoor fish market, food hall, Corn Exchange, Irish market, and recently renovated Wool Market.

 Attractions include parks & gardens, theatres & cinemas, stately homes & castles, the Yorkshire Wildlife Park, world-class golf courses and the famous St Leger horserace meeting to name but a few!